 Types of Reaction Centre

-There are six kinds of photosynthetic RCs, depending on the following factors:
+Six kinds of photosynthetic RCs generally exist, depending on the following factors:

 - The associated photosystem